Tensor products and units of partial Burnside rings: Introduction

 \section{Introduction}

 Let $G$ be a finite group.
 The unit group of the Burnside ring of $G$ has been studied (see \cite{Bo07}, \cite{ma82}, \cite{Di79}, \cite{yo90b}).
-Yoshida introduced a theory of generalized Burnside ring (GBR for short) with respect to a family of subgroups of $G$ (see \cite{yo90a}).
-In 2015, the study of the unit group of the GBR relative to a collection of $G$ was started by Idei and Oda (see \cite{io15}).
-Also it is discussed by \cite{oty16} and \cite{oty17}.
+Yoshida introduced the theory of generalized Burnside rings (GBRs for short) with respect to a family of subgroups of $G$ (see \cite{yo90a}).
+In 2015, Idei and Oda studied unit groups of generalized Burnside rings relative to collections of subgroups (see \cite{io15}).
+Further results were obtained in \cite{oty16} and \cite{oty17}.

-This paper presents some results of the unit group of the GBR of a reducible finite Coxeter group.
+This paper presents results on unit groups of partial Burnside rings relative to reducible finite Coxeter groups.
+The cases of irreducible Coxeter groups of types $B$, $D$, $\mathrm{E}_6$, $\mathrm{E}_7$, and $\mathrm{E}_8$ were studied in \cite{oty17}, while the case of reducible Coxeter groups whose irreducible components are of type $A$ was studied in \cite{ow}.

-The Burnside ring of a finite group $G$ is defined to be the Grothendieck ring of the semi-ring generated by isomorphism classes of finite (left) $G$-sets where the addition and multiplication are given by disjoint unions and Cartesian products.
+The Burnside ring of a finite group $G$ is defined to be the Grothendieck ring of the semiring generated by isomorphism classes of finite (left) $G$-sets, where addition and multiplication are given by disjoint unions and Cartesian products, respectively.
 Denote by $\B{G}$ the Burnside ring of $G$.

-If a family $\D$ of subgroups of $G$ contains $G$ and it is closed under taking conjugation and intersection, then $\D$ is called a collection of $G$.
-We call the Grothendieck ring of the semi-ring generated by isomorphism classes of finite (left) $G$-sets whose stabilizers of any element lie in a collection $\D$ of $G$ a partial Burnside ring (PBR for shot) relative to $\D$ of $G$.
-We denote the PBR relative to a collection $\D$ of $G$ by $\B{G,\D}$.
+If a family $\D$ of subgroups of $G$ contains $G$ and is closed under conjugation and intersection, then $\D$ is called a collection of $G$.
+We call the Grothendieck ring of the semiring generated by isomorphism classes of finite (left) $G$-sets such that the stabilizer of each element lies in $\D$ the partial Burnside ring relative to $\D$ of $G$.
+We denote it by $\B{G,\D}$.

 Let $W$ be a finite Coxeter group with Coxeter system $(W,S)$.
-Then a subgroup $P$ of $W$ is called parabolic subgroup if there exists $J\subseteq S$ and $g\in W$ such that $P=g^{-1}\braket{J}g$.
-If $W$ is a finite Coxeter group, then the set of all parabolic subgroups of $W$ is a collection of $W$ (see \cite{so76}).
-Denote by $\P_W$ the set of all parabolic subgroups of a Coxeter group $W$.
+A subgroup $P$ of $W$ is called a parabolic subgroup if there exist $J\subseteq S$ and $g\in W$ such that $P=g^{-1}\braket{J}g$.
+The set of all parabolic subgroups of $W$ is a collection of $W$ (see \cite{so76}); we denote it by $\P_W$.

 The paper is organized as follows.
-In Section 2, we recall the basic definitions and results from GBR and PBR.
-In Section 3, we consider the relationship between the direct product of PBR, tensor product of PBR, and PBR of direct product.
-Section 4 determines the structure of the unit group of the PBR relative to the set of all parabolic subgroups of a reducible finite Coxeter group.
+In Section 2, we recall the basic definitions and results on GBRs and PBRs.
+In Section 3, we consider the relationships among direct products of PBRs, tensor products of PBRs, and PBRs of direct products.
+Section 4 applies these results to parabolic partial Burnside rings of reducible finite Coxeter groups.